Art History (ARTH)

 ARTH 4326.
 Art History Thesis.

-This course is designed for students to pursue a thesis project through independent research on art history or visual culture.
-The student will work closely with the faculty member to develop a rigorous academic project that may take the form of a research paper, art exhibition, or other scholarly endeavor.
+This course gives students the opportunity to pursue a thesis project through independent research on an art historical or visual culture topic.
+The student works closely with the faculty member to develop a rigorous academic project that may take the form of a research paper, art exhibition, or other scholarly endeavor.
+Students engage in sustained scholarly inquiry through regular consultations with their faculty advisor.
+Their resulting thesis project synthesizes critical analysis of substantial scholarly texts with original interpretations of art historical or visual culture topics.
 Prerequisite: ARTH 4323 with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.